Mescaline: Analogues

 A large number of structural analogues of mescaline that act as psychedelics have been developed.
 These drugs often have far greater potency than mescaline itself.
 Examples include scalines like escaline, 3Cs like 3,4,5-trimethoxyamphetamine (TMA or TMA-1; α-methylmescaline), 2Cs like 2C-B, and DOx drugs like DOM, among others.
 Other notable analogues of mescaline include N-methylmescaline (found in Pachycereus pringlei), trichocereine (N,N-dimethylmescaline), mescaline-FLY, and NBOMe-mescaline, among others.
+Deuterated isotopologues of mescaline include α-D (α,α-dideuteromescaline), β-D (β,β-dideuteromescaline), α,β-D (α,β-dideuteromescaline), and 4-D (4-trideuteromescaline), among others.

 Natural occurrence

-It occurs naturally in several species of cacti.
-It is also reported to be found in small amounts in certain members of the bean family, Fabaceae, including Senegalia berlandieri (syn.
-Acacia berlandieri), although these reports have been challenged and have been unsupported in any additional analyses.